arturonline/docs/Web/React/State/Class State.md

-# State
+# Class component State

-A React component should use state to store information that the component itself can change.
+A React class component should use state to store information that the component itself can change.
 Unlike props, a component’s **state** is not passed in from the outside.
 A component decides its own **state**.

 ## Declaration

-To make a component have **state**, give the component a *state property*.
+To make a class component have **state**, give the component a *state property*.
 This property should be declared inside of a constructor method, like this:

 ```jsx
 class Example extends React.Component {